How can you stop it and prevent another one from happening?

 - Working calf muscles too hard while exercising

 - Magnesium and/or potassium deficiency

-- Malfunctioning nerves, which could be caused by a problem such as a spinal cord injury or pinched nerve in the neck or back
+- A problem such as a spinal cord injury or pinched nerve in your neck or back

 Muscle cramps can also occur as a side effect of some drugs.
 Medications that can cause muscle cramps include:

-- Lasix (furosemide), Microzide (hydrochlorothiazide), and other diuretics ("water pills") used to remove fluid from the body
+- Furosemide (Lasix), hydrochlorothiazide (Microzide), and other diuretics ("water pills") that remove fluid from the body

-- Aricept (donepezil), used to treat Alzheimer's disease
+- Donepezil (Aricept), used to treat Alzheimer's disease

-- Procardia (nifedipine), a treatment for angina and high blood pressure
+- Nifedipine (Procardia), a treatment for angina and high blood pressure

 - Eat more foods high in vitamins and magnesium and calcium.